- Location: Nevada

 In addition to the offenses mentioned above, you can lose your CDL for something a lot smaller.
 It's clear the state of Nevada is serious about ensuring that only safe, professional, and conscientious drivers have CDLs:

 - You'll lose your CDL for 60 days if you commit 2 serious traffic violations in your commercial vehicle within the span of 3 years.
 Serious traffic violations include excessive speeding (15 mph or more over the limit), reckless driving, improper lane changes, and following another vehicle too closely.

 - You'll lose your CDL for 120 days for 3 serious traffic violations in 3 years.

 - You'll lose your CDL for 60 days for a 1st offense railroad crossing violation.

 What about farmers who drive big trucks to deliver supplies, or people with big RVs.
 Do they need a CDL?

 Some exceptions exist when it comes to CDL requirements.
 The following vehicles, while they may fit into the commercial class according to gross vehicle weight rating (GVWR), do not require a CDL to operate:

 - Vehicles owned by farmers and used to transport goods or equipment to or from the farm.
-This vehicle is exempt as long as it is not driven outside of a 150-mile radius of the property, is operated only by the farmer and immediate family or employees, and is not used for hire.
+This vehicle is exempt as long as it is not driven outside of 150 miles from the property, is operated only by the farmer and immediate family or employees, and is not used for hire.
 It also cannot be used for transporting hazardous materials in quantities that would require a placard.

 - Recreational vehicles used for noncommercial purposes.